 history of music

 UE.3 / Cross-sectorial and professional skills

-- internships in professional environments with the Orchestre National du Capitole de Toulouse, the Orchestre de Chambre de Toulouse, the Théâtre du Capitole, the festivals Toulouse les Orgues, Passe ton Bach d’Abord, Siestes Électroniques, Éole, and the competition Toulouse Mélodie Française… These internships relate to the conditions of professional practice both on stage and behind the scenes (audition simulation, rehearsals, concerts, recording, floor management, administration, communication, etc.)
+internships in professional environments with, depending on the options, the Orchestre National du Capitole de Toulouse, the Orchestre de Chambre de Toulouse, the Théâtre du Capitole, the festivals Toulouse les Orgues, Passe ton Bach d’Abord, Siestes Électroniques, Éole, and the competition Toulouse Mélodie Française… These internships relate to the conditions of professional practice both on stage and behind the scenes (audition simulation, rehearsals, concerts, recording, floor management, administration, communication, etc.)

 if enrolled in the bachelor’s degree course: